Japanese Study Tips/Resources and the JLPT

 Speaking and listening are fun skills to work on if you have Japanese friends or enjoy chatting with your coworkers, but not everyone has someone they can talk with every day.

 There are a variety of shadowing textbooks available, and mimicking any dialogues on other learning CDs is great practice too!
 Japanese Pod 101 is also very popular, especially at the intermediate level, and has a lot of sales.
-Of course YouTube has plenty of resources for free.
+Of course, YouTube has plenty of resources for free.

 Dictionaries

 • Electronic dictionaries are usually aimed at Japanese learners of English, but they work both ways.
-And unlike website and many apps, they do not need an internet connection to use!
-The styles, target audience, and price vary quite a bit, so research before buying.
+And unlike website and many apps, they do not need an internet connection to use!N

 • Linguee: Searches a database of professionally translated texts to see how a given word has been dealt with in a variety of situations.
 This is recommended for very specialized terms.